vivaria/edisonrul.ing/docs/source/cards/barrier-statue-of-the-drought.md

-# BARRIER STATUE OF THE DROUGHT
+# Barrier Statue Of The Drought

 > ① Neither player can Special Summon monsters, except EARTH monsters.